Our story

 We were tired of "Instagram unfollowers" apps that asked for our password and then quietly mined our data.
 We saw too many friends and clients lose their accounts to suspensions triggered by sketchy automation.
 And we knew there was a better way, under privacy laws like GDPR, CCPA, and LGPD, Meta literally hands you your follower data when you ask.
 So we built a free Instagram unfollowers tracker that uses your data, on your device, for your eyes only.

 Our north star is unchanged from day one: prove that you do not have to trade away your account safety to get the analytics you need.
+Every design decision on this site, from the absence of a login form to the absence of an upload endpoint, ladders back to that one promise.
+When a feature would compromise privacy, we cut the feature, not the principle.

 Our principles (the short version)